Notenoughmail/notenoughmail.github.io/index.md

 ---

-This site was built with [Docsy Jekyll](https://vsoch.github.io/docsy-jekyll) and is hosted with [Github Pages](https://pages.github.com/).
+This site is hosted with [Github Pages](https://pages.github.com/).